Superluminal Transformations and Indeterminism: Introduction

 \section{Introduction}

-Ontic indeterminacy, the idea that physical quantities do not possess perfectly determinate properties, and fundamental indeterminism, i.e., the fact that the same pure state can lead to different future measurement outcomes, are widely---though not universally---accepted in quantum theory.
+Quantum theory is often taken to exhibit a form of fundamental indeterminacy that manifests both in the absence of perfectly determinate properties (ontic indeterminacy) and in the non-uniqueness of future outcomes associated with a given pure state (fundamental indeterminism).
 This is supported by the Heisenberg uncertainty principle, which limits the simultaneous determination of conjugate quantities, and by violations of Bell inequalities, which, under natural assumptions, imply that the outcomes of Bell experiments cannot be predetermined \cite{pironio2010random}.

 More recently, several works have challenged the view that classical theories are fully deterministic \cite{born2012physics, ornstein1989ergodic, prigogine1997end, de2009symplectic, norton2003causation, drossel2015relation, del2018striving, del2019physics, gisin2020real, eyink2020renormalization, ben2020structure, del2021relativity, gisin2021indeterminism, gisin2021synthese, del2021indeterminism, del2023prop, santo2023open, chiribella, DelSantoGisin2024, del2025features}.
 One line of argument, initiated by N.~Gisin and one of us (FDS) \cite{del2019physics}, maintains that classical physics exhibits ontic indeterminacy once a tacit assumption is abandoned---namely, that physical quantities are specified with infinite information.
 Rejecting this assumption amounts to discarding real-number representations, most of which are uncomputable and encode infinite informational content \cite{gisin2020real, gisin2021indeterminism}.
 By relaxing the requirement of infinite precision, indeterminacy is no longer uniquely quantum but can also be intrinsic to classical physics.
 Combined with chaotic dynamics, this opens the possibility that classical systems inherently display indeterministic behaviour \cite{del2019physics, del2021indeterminism, del2025features}.